 How to Cut

-How to cook: Cauliflower can be boiled, braised, deep-fried, pureed, roasted, riced, sautéed, simmered, steamed, or even eaten raw (although most people have a better time digesting it when it’s cooked).
+Cauliflower can be boiled, braised, deep-fried, pureed, roasted, riced, sautéed, simmered, steamed, or even eaten raw (although most people have a better time digesting it when it’s cooked).

 What Ingredients Go Well With Cauliflower?